Milan-lama/MyMoneyLog/README.md

 ├── expenses/           # Expense tracking app
 ├── users/              # User authentication app
-├── MyMoneyLog/         # Main Django project config ├── requirements.txt    # Python dependencies
+├── MyMoneyLog/         # Main Django project config ├── postman_images/     # Api testing images
+├── requirements.txt    # Python dependencies
 ├── manage.py           # Django management script

+## 🌟 Future Improvements

+- Add expense categories and tags
+- Generate expense reports and charts
+- Search and filter expenses
+- Export expenses as PDF/CSV
+- Mobile-friendly frontend with React or Flutter
+- Dark mode support

+---

+## 🤝 Contributing

+Contributions are welcome!
+If you'd like to improve **MyMoneyLog**, feel free to:

+1. Fork the repository
+2. Create a new feature branch
+3. Submit a pull request

+Please ensure your code follows project conventions and is properly tested.

+---

+## 📝 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---